phalcon-orphanage/docs/pl/reference/routing.rst

     $di['router'] = function () {

-        // Use the annotations router
+        // Use the annotations router.
+We're passing false as we don't want the router to add its default patterns
         $router = new RouterAnnotations(false);

         // Read the annotations from ProductsController if the URI starts with /api/products